-- Office/studio costs -You need a place to work and depending on where you are based, it can add up to be a big cost.
-Even if you are working from your home, assign a rental cost to that space and make sure that your business earns and pays for that.
+- Office/studio costs -You need a place to work and depending on where you are based, and it can add up to be a high cost.
+If you are working from home, assign a rental value to that space, and make sure that your business earns and pays for that.

 - Marketing costs -You need to exhibit your work, network with clients, take part in photography contests, advertise, create a great portfolio website and undertake digital marketing activities - these costs add up and are essential to growing your businesses.